veekaybee/veekaybee.github.io/content/blog/2025-01-22-jetstream.md

 There is a lot more in the [AT Protocol Paper](https://arxiv.org/abs/2402.03239), but the basics are this:

 * Data for each user is hosted individually in a [PDS](https://github.com/bluesky-social/pds) - a personal data store - which is a database storing a collection of records that are cryptographically signed and encoded in [DAG-CBOR](https://ipld.io/specs/codecs/dag-cbor/spec/) format.
-The record schema is defined by a ["lexicon"](https://atproto.com/guides/lexicon), which is dependent on the type of data being transfered.
+The record schema is defined by a ["lexicon"](https://atproto.com/guides/lexicon), which is dependent on the type of data being transferred.
 The records themselves are stored in a [merkle search tree](https://inria.hal.science/hal-02303490/document) structure which makes it easy to rebalance records efficiently both on read and write.
 Its default storage engine [is SQLite.](https://bsky.app/profile/jacob.gold/post/3lbar43hgx22t)

 * Each user has a PDS, exposed as a web service to network indexers.
 There is an indexer, the relay, which "scrapes" but really hits all the PDSes in the network for updates.
 Right now there is only one true relay, run by Bluesky the company, and there is a lot of debate around what that means for a decentralized network and [efforts to diversify and decentralize](https://alice.bsky.sh/post/3laega7icmi2q).
 To better get a sense for how the data model works, [you can play around with this tool, ](https://atproto-browser.vercel.app/  ) which is what I spent a lot of time doing during this project.

 The TL; DR is that you can think of the At Proto Atmosphere as a collection of databases, or, really, websites, that the relay indexes and turns into the firehose.
 Data is then filtered on the firehose side for CSAM and other logic, before it's turned into an AppView.
 The AppView is what you see if you sign into `bsky.app. `

-If this sounds familiar, it's because it's how web crawlers, including Google work, with the exception that their crawled results are not available to everyone for acess.
+If this sounds familiar, it's because it's how web crawlers, including Google work, with the exception that their crawled results are not available to everyone for access.

 Steve has a very [nice write-up of all of this](https://steveklabnik.com/writing/how-does-bluesky-work), with a beautiful ascii diagram.